 You can connect up to 5 speakermics together for each power supply.
-For more information, see the Hangouts Meet speakermic Quick Start Guide.
+For more information, see the Google Meet speakermic Quick Start Guide.

 When the Huddly® Go camera is set at full-room view, distortion appears on the image corners.
 To correct this, when autozoom is turned off, the camera falls back to a zoomed-in view.